opengovsg/engineering-practices/maintenance/maintenance.md

 ## Test coverage

 Ideally, maintenance projects should have ample test coverage (unit, integration etc.), especially around key functionality offered by the application.
-Tests not only serves as a form of documentation, but also protects future engineers who may not be familiar with the application from accidentally introducing breaking changes.
+Tests serve not only as a form of documentation, but also protect future engineers from accidentally introducing breaking changes.
 Having sufficient tests can help to offer a baseline level of protection and feedback, making dependency upgrades safer, especially if a key security flaw needs to be patched urgently.
 Of course, having ample tests also has the additional benefit of making feature development and refactoring faster and safer.

 ## Security and on-call